-Alyssa Ivanson is NewsChannel 15’s ’15 Finds Out’ investigative report and fill-in anchor.
-She joined the news team in January 2006, and is excited to be a part of the Fort Wayne community.
+Alyssa Ivanson is NewsChannel 15’s ’15 Finds Out’ investigative reporter and fill-in anchor.
+She joined the news team in January 2006 and has worn many hats at the station, including serving as weekend anchor for eight years.

 Alyssa has covered a wide variety of stories, sending her through firefighter training, ice rescue training, in the air with Parkview’s Samaritan and around the Indy 500 Speedway.
 Alyssa has interviewed many local and state news makers as well as several high-profile people including Barack and Michelle Obama, Dr. Oz and Larry King.
 “My favorite part of this job is never knowing what I’ll be doing on any given day.
 I love getting to meet so many people in the community.”

 Alyssa’s Fire Power series, in which she went through training and spent a 24-hour shift with the Fort Wayne Fire Department, was given national recognition from the International Association of Fire Fighters.
 Alyssa also won the national Bill Leonard Award from the ARRL, the national association for amateur radio, for her story about a local radio operator who met President Bush.